RESMAN Intelligent Tracer® technology can be used to accurately quantify zonal inflow contribution and to monitor inflow

+RESMAN Intelligent Tracer® technology can be used to accurately quantify zonal inflow contribution and to monitor inflow

 RESMAN provides a chemical tracer production log without the risk and cost of well intervention.

-Unlike Production Logs, the answers obtained with the Chemical PLT® are not limited to a one-time report.
-RESMAN’s solution has multiple years of life for both oil and water systems, so logs can be obtained whenever needed throughout the life of the systems.
+Unlike Production Logs, the answers obtained with RESMAN are not limited to a one-time report.
+Our solution has multiple years of life for both oil and water systems, so logs can be obtained whenever needed throughout the life of the systems.

 This production profiling solution can also be used in complex subsea environments without adding risk to the project, including in long production tie backs and high rates of commingled flow.